crawl/crawl/crawl-ref/docs/crawl_manual.rst

 way, including enchantments.

 Apart from that, otherwise mundane items can get one special property.
-These are called 'ego items', and examples are: boots of flight, a weapon of flaming, a helmet of see invisible, and so on.
+These are called 'ego items', and examples are: boots of running, a weapon of flaming, a helmet of see invisible, and so on.
 Note that, unlike artefacts, such items can be modified by enchanting scrolls.

-All ego items are noted with special adjectives but not all items noted in this way need have a special property (they often have some positive enchantment, instead):
+All ego items are noted with special adjectives but not all items noted in this way need have a special property (they often have some positive or negative enchantment, though):

 :general: glowing, runed;
 :metal armours: shiny;